 And Get a Free PDF of the Home Pillow

 No spam ever, just “Jo”-ful emails.
 Unsubscribe at any time.

 I Love You Can Cozy Crochet Pattern

-Crochet this thoughtful, personalized gift for that special someone in your life…it’s a crochet gift idea that will be loved and actually used!
+Crochet this thoughtful, personalized Valentine’s gift or Anniversary present for that special someone in your life…it’s a crochet gift idea that will be loved and actually used!

 The pattern (below):

 - Includes full written instructions for the pattern and a chart/graph